 Painting - L'escradille Monte, 1948 Étienne Beothy

 Behavior.
-There's an interesting fissure between our locations, transactions, and recipes of trust metrics.
-In so many instances we share space with other people even where there isn't transaction between us.
-A space in which things happen.
+There's an interesting fissure between our locations, transactions, and trust metric recipes.
+In so many instances we share space with other people even where there isn't transaction in between.
+Yet a space in which things happen.
 On the other hand transaction usually must account for its commercial value first, although it's ever more intimate with users and leveraged by social capital.
 What does this mean?

-Whereas we like good behavior - even neutrally, we typically have a problem felicitating it in a recordable manner, while lacking means to also point out bad behavior cases.
+Whereas good behavior is conducive - even neutrally, there's typically have a problem felicitating it in a recordable manner, while lacking means to necessarily gamify bad behavior's caveats.
 Through all the shared instances that aren't dealing with a two-person commerce - be it a train or bus trip, a walk to and fro a pharmacy or eatery.

 A person once took the care to pick up my dropped gloves, run up an escalator and catch up with me close to an outer exit and give me my gloves.
 This surprised me, and I wish there were a more enduring live 'thank you'.

 I thought later it could be interesting to hold account of seconds.
 A dynamic behavior log?